holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 <br>

-> *Note: Holos sets the year for this new crop to 2023 or one before the previous crop's year.
+> *Note: As a default, Holos sets the year for this new crop to 2023 (or the year before the previously defined crop year).
 This means that Holos is expecting the user to enter crops that have been grown in reverse order back to 1985.*

 > *It is not necessary to enter a crop for each individual year going back to 1985, only enough crops to describe a single phase of the rotation will need to be entered by the user.
 Holos will then copy the phase information and back-populate the field history (i.e., Holos will copy the rotation back to 1985 on behalf of the user).*